Cylindrical grinder: Creep feed grinding

 Creep Feed is a form of grinding where a full depth of cut is removed in a single pass of the wheel.
 Successful operation of this technique can reduce manufacturing time by 50%, but often the grinding machine being used must be designed specifically for this purpose.
 This form occurs in both cylindrical and surface grinding.

 Centerless grinding

 Centerless grinding is a form of grinding where there is no collet or pair of centers holding the object in place.
 Instead, there is a regulating wheel positioned on the opposite side of the object to the grinding wheel.
 A work rest keeps the object at the appropriate height but has no bearing on its rotary speed.
 The workblade is angled slightly towards the regulating wheel, with the workpiece centerline above the centerlines of the regulating and grinding wheel; this means that high spots do not tend to generate corresponding opposite low spots, and hence the roundness of parts can be improved.
-Centerless grinding is much easier to combine with automatic loading procedures than centered grinding; throughfeed grinding, where the regulating wheel is held at a slight angle to the part so that there is a force feeding the part through the grinder, is particularly efficient.
+Centerless grinding is much easier to combine with automatic loading procedures than centered grinding; through feed grinding, where the regulating wheel is held at a slight angle to the part so that there is a force feeding the part through the grinder, is particularly efficient.